dyldlewis/places/README.md

 * Enter in places to see the list, and empty the list when complete!

 ## Specifications
-* It returns a list of places that the user enters.
+* It returns a list of places with images that the user enters.
-  * Example Input: 'Portland', 'Dubai'
+  * Example Input: ('Portland', img/url), ('Dubai', img/url)
   * Example Output:
-    * Portland
+    * Portland - image
-    * Dubai
+    * Dubai - image
 * It clears the list when the clear button is pressed.
   * Example Input: *clear button pressed*
   * Example Output: List is cleared